 Generally, many of the UK stockbrokers are not very helpful on this score, due to a combination of money laundering regulations and a tendency to regard overseas clients as a hassle.
 (The same problem is true for non-residents wanting to open an UK bank account.)

-There are a handful of UK stock brokers that indicate they will deal with non-residents, but investors report different levels of success opening and using accounts.
-It may depend on whether you are a UK citizen but non-resident, whether you are neither a citizen nor a resident, whether you are resident in the European Economic Area (EEA), whether you have a UK bank account and even who you speak to at the company.
+There are a handful of UK stockbrokers that indicate they will deal with non-residents, but investors report different levels of success opening and using accounts.
+It may depend on whether you are a UK citizen but non-resident, whether you are neither a citizen nor a resident, whether you are resident in the European Union (EU) or European Economic Area (EEA), whether you have a UK bank account and even who you speak to at the company.

-- SVS Securities says on its website that it will open accounts for non-residents with a UK bank account.
+- SVS Securities says on its website that it offers an Individual Overseas Account for non-residents with a UK bank account.

 - One non-resident reader of this site has reported that Saga Share Direct was willing to open an account for him.
 However, the Saga service is operated by Barclays Stockbrokers who apparently do not deal with non-residents, so it seems possible that there may be some miscommunication involved and there might be a risk of the account being shut down on review by Barclays.
 UPDATE: It’s not clear whether Barclays will accept non-residents now or not – see comments below – but the Saga website now explicitly appears to rule out non residents.

 Beyond these possibilities, it’s always worth approaching a specific firm to ask if they’ll deal with you.
-However be aware that some non-residents have reported success opening accounts, only to have it shut down months later, so make sure you get confirmation that non-residents are permitted from somebody who is in a position to know.
+However be aware that some non-residents have reported success opening accounts, only to have it shut down months later, so make sure you get confirmation that non-residents are permitted from a member of staff who is in a position to know the company’s policies.